tayebiarasteh/sasp/README.md

 #### Overview of the project:

-- **Representation of Signals 1**: Introduces the simulation language within a basic discrete-time signal processing context and goes on to the illustration of some important fundamentals on the representation of statistical signals.
+- **Representation of Signals-General**: Introduces the simulation language within a basic discrete-time signal processing context and goes on to the illustration of some important fundamentals on the representation of statistical signals.
 Linear mean, variance, white noise, normal distribution, ACF, PSD, basic filtering, pdf... .
 `intermediate.m` file contains the solutions for all the required exerimentations.